Ethnic Macedonians in Bulgaria

-Macedonians were recognised as minority between 1946 and 1958.
+Ethnic Macedonians in Bulgaria (Македонци во Бугарија) are one of the ethnic communities in Bulgaria.
+They are concentrated within the Blagoevgrad Province and the capital Sofia.
+The issue surrounding this community is highly controversial as Bulgarian authorities traditionally claim that there is no actual ethnic difference between Macedonians and Bulgarians.

+At the 1934 census, no Macedonians were recorded in Bulgaria.
+During World War II, most parts of Yugoslav and Greek Macedonia were annexed by Bulgaria, and the local Slavic-speakers were regarded by the authorities as Bulgarians.
+After WWII the Macedonian Slavs were recognized as a distinct nationality in Yugoslavia, and between 1946 and 1958 they were recognized in Bulgaria as a separate minority too.
 During this period there was a surge of Macedonistic policies, the government went as far as to declare the newly codified Macedonian an official language of the Pirin region.
-The Bulgarian Communist Party was compelled by Joseph Stalin to accept the formation of a distinct Macedonian nation, in order to create with the Yugoslav and Greek communists a United Macedonian state, as part of a scheduled Balkan Communist Federation.
-Although at the 1934 census, no Macedonians were recorded in Bulgaria, at the 1946 and 1956 censuses, the results indicated their number of almost 190,000.
-There are clear indications that the majority of the population from Blagoevgrad Province then was listed as ethnic Macedonians ex officio by order of the authorities.
+The Bulgarian Communist Party was compelled by Joseph Stalin to accept the formation of a distinct Macedonian nation, in order to create with the Yugoslav and Greek communists a United Macedonian state, as part of a scheduled Balkan Communist Federation (see also the 1947 Bled Agreement).
+At the 1946 and 1956 censuses, the results indicated their number of almost 170,000, respectively 190,000.
+There are clear indications that the vast majority of the population from Blagoevgrad Province then was listed as ethnic Macedonians ex officio by order of the authorities.